Actual cash value (ACV)

-The cost of an insurance policy.
+The cost of coverage under an insurance policy.
 It can be paid in monthly, quarterly, semi-annual or annual installments.
 Learn more about the factors that influence your premium.

 A legal document stating that all financial obligations from the past, present and future resulting from an accident or occurrence have been fulfilled.

 Replacement cost (RC)

 In contrast to ACV, the amount it would cost to actually replace a damaged or destroyed vehicle.